-IPS offers customized training courses and a range of consulting services to support organizations build their capacity, define their goals and develop processes to achieve desired outcomes.
+Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS) offers customized trainings and a range of consulting services, strongly grounded in Indigenous worldviews, to support organizations build their cultural competency, capacity, define their goals and develop processes to achieve desired outcomes.
 Consulting services include:

-IPS Indigenous Child Welfare consulting services bring best practices in Indigenous child welfare and British Columbia Provincial Legislation and Standards to organizations developing policy and delivering services.
+IPS Indigenous Child and Family Support consulting services bring best practices in Indigenous child welfare and British Columbia Provincial Legislation and Standards to organizations developing policy and delivering services.

-IPS expertise includes leadership, administration, assessment, intervention and planning within the context of Indigenous communities, organizations, and cultures.
+IPS has expertise in leadership, administration, assessment, intervention and planning within the context of Indigenous communities, organizations, and cultures.

-- Strengthening operations by focusing energy and resources
+- Strengthen operations by focusing energy and resources

-- Ensuring a shared framework is developed to enable employees and other stakeholders to work together towards common goals
+- Ensure a shared framework is developed to enable employees and other stakeholders to support and work together towards shared goals

-- Establishing consensus and agreement around intended outcomes and results
+- Establish consensus and agreement, intended outcomes and results

-IPS Cultural Needs Assessment offers a process for teams and organizations of any size.
-We bring experience working with staff and leadership on organizational culture and capacity to strengthen Indigenous engagement, recruitment and retention.
+IPS Cultural Knowledge Needs Assessment & Planning provides a process for teams and organizations of any size.
+Our team will share knowledge and experience, working with staff and leadership, to enhance organizational culture and build capacity to strengthen Indigenous engagement, recruitment and retention.

 The cultural needs assessment process includes: